ericoporto/ags-manual-wiki/InventoryItem.md

 If there is no inventory item there, or if invalid coordinates are specified, the function returns null.

-**NOTE:** The coordinates are SCREEN co-ordinates, NOT ROOM co-ordinates.
+**NOTE:** The coordinates are SCREEN coordinates, NOT ROOM coordinates.
 This means that with a scrolling room, the coordinates you pass are relative to the screen's current position, and NOT absolute room coordinates.
 This means that this function is suitable for use with the mouse cursor position variables.